 “What does that mean?” you may ask.

-Working with a coach saves time, resources, and lots of trouble figuring out key insights and strategies you can access and utilize immediately.
-That is the best way to fast-track your learning and mastery in your field.
+Working with a coach saves time and resources.
+Having a coach helps to access much-needed insights and strategies that you can use immediately.
+And that’s the best way to fast-track your skill development process and stand out in the crowd.

-Do you know champions who have no coach?
-Let that sink in.
+Let’s face it.
+Do you know a champion who has no coach?

-Here’s the ultimate secret.
-Getting your own career coach will give you an edge over most competitors.
+In sum, getting your own career coach will give you an edge over most of your competitors.
 How so?
-Most employees don’t even know they need one.
+Most employees, for example, don’t even know they need a coach.
 Keep this between us.

 Like I said before, getting a good coach is one of the fastest and the best ways to develop expertise and mastery.
 Mastery?

 Yes, indeed.
 You must master some skills—or something if you want to get ahead in life.
 Otherwise, you are a walking generality with nothing to separate yourself from the crowd.